Nightmare Fuel / The Wolf Among Us

 - It is...and she's not alone as well.
 There's an army of the things.

 - The sound whenever Bloody Mary's true form moves: cracking, splintering glass, and those unholy hisses.

 - If it wasn't for the fact he's the player character, Bigby could be considered this.
 Most notably, after returning to human after going full Big Bad Wolf in Episode 5.
 His eyes remain golden, rather then the orangish hue they normally go when he's angry, and combined with the red lighting of the scene they create an almost demonic appearance for Bigby.

 - The sheer amount of punishment that Fables can take before dying is often horrifying.
 Their durability allows them to survive far longer from injuries that would kill humans several times over.
-While this is often to their advantage sometimes even they take wounds that cannot survive, but it still takes them a very, very long time to succumb to the injuries leaving them to suffer.
+While this is often to their advantage, sometimes even they take wounds that cannot be survived.
+That said, it still takes them a very, very long time to succumb to the injuries, leaving them to suffer.

 - The trial of the Crooked Man can become this rather quickly, if you think about it.
 It becomes really horrifying to see this man use words and thin-veiled accusations to prove his so-called innocence.
 And the citizens listen!
 He manages to make them doubt, or even side against you, depending on your actions!
 The guy caused the death of two innocent girls, and could have gotten away with it, if it wasn't for Nerissa's testimony.
 To make matters worse, think about the countless times it happened in real life.